Lautenschlager-id/transfromage/docs/Events.md

 >			timestamp = 0, -- When the topic was created.
 >			author = "", -- The name of the topic author.
 >			content = "", -- The content of the message.
->			canLike = false, -- Whether the message can be liked by the bot or not.
+			canLike = false, -- Whether the bot can like/dislike a message.
->			likes = 0 -- The quantity of likes in the message.
+>			likes = 0 -- The number of likes on the message.
 >		}
 >	}
 >}